minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 Since diagnosis keys rotate on a daily basis and a user may have visited multiple countries on the same day, the chosen data sharing solution means that one temporary daily key will be sent to multiple countries, via the gateway.
 This means that:

-1. The country that receives keys from travelers, can see how many infected people have traveled to that country, and (depending on the implementation), from where.
+1. The country that receives keys from travellers, can see how many infected people have travelled to that country, and (depending on the implementation), from where.

 2. The Federation Gateway has origin and countries of interest of all keys from all participating countries, so has knowledge about travel patterns between countries.